 Students should pursue the option of living in University-owned or managed apartments only if they want to live in campus housing for the duration of the lease which is 11.5 months or 12 months.
 If the student agrees to live in a University apartment by registering during housing selection, and later discovers they prefer to live in an off-campus apartment or commute from home, they cannot break the agreement if they continue to be enrolled as a student.

-The student has the right to inspect the premises and is required to complete an Apartment Condition Form (ACF) that is due one week after the student receives the keys to their apartment.
+The student has the right to inspect the premises and is required to complete a Room Condition Report (RCR) that is due 72 hours after the student receives the keys to their apartment.

 It is the responsibility of all apartment residents to clean their apartment and properly dispose of any trash.
 The University does not clean any apartment spaces.

 All maintenance work for Danieley Center, The Oaks, Park Place, and Station at Mill Point are the responsibility of Elon University.
+Maintenance concerns from The Crest are handled by an outside company and can be routed to Station’s Neighborhood Office.
 The student shall notify their Neighborhood Office of any maintenance concerns.

-Students residing in University-owned or managed apartments shall pay Rent to Elon University by cash, check, or money order to University Bursar in Alamance 113.
+Students residing in University-owned or managed apartments shall pay Rent to Elon University through the University Bursar in Alamance 113.
 The amount of rent for each semester is billed on the student’s tuition billing statement.
 Rent amounts must be paid in full according to the due dates provided on the billing statement.
-Rates on the statement are determined based on a semester of billing (6.5 or 7 months for the fall and 5 months for the spring).
+Rates on the statement are determined based on a semester of billing (6.5 or 7 months for the fall and 5 months for the spring, etc.).
 Students are liable for rent, as though the Commencement Date was their first day of possession and the Expiration Date was their last date of possession, regardless of when they physically move-in or move-out of the Apartment.